soartech/new-goal-system-4/ngs-4_0_0/NGS_4_0.md

 ### Creating and Removing Goals

-Goals can be created in three different ways depending on how you intend to build and maintain your goal hierarchy
+Goals can be created in three different ways depending on how you intend to build and maintain your goal hierarchy.

 **Creating I-Supported Goal**

 **Creating O-Supported Goals**